 National Institute of Food and Agriculture, USDA.

-The National Institute of Food and Agriculture (NIFA) is announcing the I-FAST prize competition (the “I-FAST Competition” or the “Competition”) to develop and implement the Innovations in Food and Agricultural Science and Technology (I-FAST) Program.
-USDA NIFA will partner with the National Science Foundation (NSF) Innovation Corps (I-Corps) to provide entrepreneurship training to USDA NIFA grantees under this I-FAST pilot program.
+The National Institute of Food and Agriculture (NIFA), USDA, is announcing the I-FAST prize competition (the “I-FAST Competition” or the “Competition”) to develop and implement the Innovations in Food and Agricultural Science and Technology (I-FAST) Program.
+NIFA will partner with the National Science Foundation (NSF) Innovation Corps (I-Corps) to provide entrepreneurship training to NIFA grantees under this I-FAST pilot program.
 The goals are to identify valuable product opportunities that can emerge from NIFA supported academic research.
-Selected USDA NIFA I-FAST project teams will have the opportunity to concurrently participate in the educational programs with NSF I-Corps awardees.
-Over a period of six months the USDA NIFA supported teams in the I-FAST program will learn what it will take to achieve an economic impact with their particular innovation.
+Selected NIFA I-FAST project teams will participate in the educational programs with NSF I-Corps Program.
+Over a period of six months the NIFA supported teams in the I-FAST program will learn what it will take to achieve an economic impact with their particular innovation.
 The final goal of the I-FAST Competition is to facilitate technology transfer of innovations that can make an impact in the marketplace and the global economy.

 Competition Submission Period—Pre-Application and Evaluation Interviews:

-NSF I-Corps Training for Winner(s): Winning team(s) will need to be available to travel to and attend one of the following NSF I-Corps training sessions with the following dates and locations:
+NSF I-Corps Training for Winner(s): Winning team(s) will need to be Start Printed Page 32621available to travel to and attend one of the following NSF I-Corps training sessions with the following dates and locations:

-Winter Cohort #1: Location TBD (Likely DC metro area).
+Fall Cohort #1: Location TBD (Likely Detroit, MI)

 Competition dates are subject to change.
 Entries submitted before or after the Competition Submission Period will not be reviewed or considered for award.
-For more details, please visit the www.challenge.gov Web site.
+For more details, visit the www.challenge.gov website.

 Start Further Info